 The South Asian subcontinent has been the home of a fascinating array of religions and religious movements.
 Focusing on Hinduism, this course will examine the development of religious practice in South Asia and the interaction of competing religious ideas over time.
 The course will include discussions of Indus Valley religion, Vedic Brahmanism, Jainism and Buddhism, the Upanishads, classical Hinduism, Bhakti, Islam and modern Hinduism.

 This survey course acquaints students with major theoretical approaches to the academic study of religion.
 The course will cover phenomenological, psychoanalytical, sociological and anthropological approaches to religion.
 Authors to be discussed will include Frazer, Marx, Freud, Weber, Durkheim, Eliade, Lévi-Strauss, Douglas, Geertz and Turner.
-This course is required for religious studies majors.
+Required for religious studies majors.
 Offered every fall.

 This seminar will examine some of the important ideas, personalities and institutions associated with Islamic mysticism.
 Students will read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, Sufi mystical poetry, the nature of the Sufi path and Sufi psychology.
 A crucial aspect of the course will be an examination of the role of the veneration of "holy persons" in Islamic piety.
 Prerequisite: RLST 240 or permission of instructor.

 This seminar will explore some of the crucial issues and debates in the contemporary Muslim world.
 Issues to be examined will include the compatibility of Islam with democracy, the connections between Islam and terrorism, the role of Wahhabism in the construction of contemporary Islamic movements, feminist movements within Islam, Islam and pluralism and Sufism in the contemporary context.
 The course will focus on primary sources, including writing by Khaled Abou el Fadl, Amina Wadud, and Osama bin Laden.
 Prerequisite: RLST 240 or permission of instructor.

 This course will examine Islam in contemporary North America and Canada.
 It will explore such topics as the diversity of the Muslim community, the relevance and practice of Islamic law in a secular society, the problem of Islamophobia, and issues of race, ethnicity and gender among North American Muslims.
 Prerequisite: RLST 240 or permission of instructor.